Integrating custom Software

 You can conditionally execute code based on specific criteria:

-• if: This initiates the conditional statement.
+: This initiates the conditional statement.
 If the specified condition is true, the script executes the instructions within the subsequent block.
-If the condition is false, the block is bypassed.
+If the condition is false, the block is bypassed. -

-• ;statement(s): These are the instructions executed when the condition in the if statement is true.
-This block can contain one or multiple statements that run only if the specified condition is met.
+statement is true.
+This block can contain one or multiple statements that run only if the specified condition is met. -

-• elseif <condition>: This is an optional part.
-If the condition in the if statement isn’t met, this condition is then evaluated.
+statement isn’t met, this condition is then evaluated.
 If it’s true, the script executes the instructions in the subsequent block.
-It allows for additional, sequential conditions to be checked if earlier conditions aren’t fulfilled.
+It allows for additional, sequential conditions to be checked if earlier conditions aren’t fulfilled. -

-• else: This optional section executes if all the preceding conditions are false.
-It acts as a fallback, containing instructions that run when none of the previous conditions are met.
+: This optional section executes if all the preceding conditions are false.
+It acts as a fallback, containing instructions that run when none of the previous conditions are met. -

 if <condition>